asanso/soundcalc/README.md

 > 🔎 **Latest report lives in [`results.md`](results.md)**

-A universal soundness calculator across FRI-based zkEVM proof systems and security regimes.
+A universal soundness calculator across hash-based zkEVM proof systems and security regimes.

 It aims to answer questions like:
 - "What if RISC0 moves from Babybear⁴ to Goldilocks³?"